-Within the Treasury Management Policy Statement and Practices that is approved annually by Council in April there is a list of all the different functions and a table showing which officers can do what.
-For example, the day to day dealing can be done by, either of the three Senior Account Managers (Penny Jones, Julie Woods and Joanne McCaffery) and either of the two Account Managers (Louisa White or Louise Rowland).
-Authorisation of short term borrowing or investing falls to the Head of Finance (Clare James), the Deputy Head of Finance (Paul Harrison), the Senior Accountant (Serena Armstrong), the Head of the Contact Centre (Peter Mason), the Head of Governance (Joanne Billington), the Head of Business Support (Liesl Hadgraft) or the Senior Solicitor (Mary Grimshaw).
+Within the Treasury Management Policy Statement and Practices that is approved annually by Cabinet/Council in March/April there is a list of all the different functions and a table showing which officers can do what.
+For example, the day to day dealing can be done by, either of the three Senior Account Managers (Penny Jones, Joanne McCaffery - one PT post is vacant) and either of the two Account Managers (Louise Rowland and Clare Riche).
+Authorisation of short term borrowing or investing falls to the Corporate Director Resources (Clare James), Head of Finance (Veronica Wilson), the Head of the Contact Centre (Peter Mason), the Head of Governance (Joanne Billington), the Head of Business Support (Liesl Hadgraft) or the Legal Services Manager (Mary Grimshaw).